-2. Increase production by designing tools that have faster production rates.0 ?"
-F+ Q2 a$ A
+2. Increase production by designing tools that have faster production rates.

 Types of ToolsCutting toolsMachining processes require cutting tools that undergo huge forces and experience significant temperature gradients.
 In general, there are four aspects of cutting tools that must be considered: Tool Life: This is the life of the tool, beyond which it loses its operational characteristics.
 There are two broad categories of tool failures: - Premature failure: Fracture failure from excessive cutting forces, or Thermal failure from high cutting temperatures